 - Make ravioli filling:

-- In a heavy, large skillet, heat oil over medium heat.
-Add the shallots and saute until tender, about 10 minutes.
-Add the arugula and toss just until wilted but still bright green, about 3 minutes.
+- In a large, heavy skillet, heat oil over medium heat.
+Add the shallots and cook until tender, about 10 minutes.
+Add the arugula and stir just until wilted but still bright green, about 3 minutes.
 Transfer arugula mixture to a large bowl and allow to cool.
 Once cooled, mix in the goat and Parmesan cheese.
 Season with salt and pepper and set-aside.

 - If using fresh pasta: Prepare your favourite pasta dough (* see my standard dough recipe below) and roll into 4 or 6 thin sheets (setting 6 or 7 with Kitchen aid roller).
 Lay one sheet on a floured cutting surface.
-Place dollops of fulling (a generous teaspoon) about 2 inches apart along the sheet of pasta.
+Place a generous teaspoon of filling about 2 inches apart along the sheet of pasta.
 Brush the edges and between filling with egg white.
 Place another sheet of pasta over the top, and carefully seal edges and between filling, while working out any air pockets.
 Trim the edges and cut in between filling pockets to make individual ravioli.
 Remove to a floured baking sheet and cook immediately or refrigerate, covered with plastic wrap up to 1 day (or freeze up to 1 month).
 If cooking from frozen, do not thaw before cooking.

 - Make tomato-pancetta butter:

 - Cook chopped pancetta in large skillet over medium-high heat until crisp and brown.
-Using slotted spoon, transfer pancetta to paper towel.
+Using a slotted spoon, transfer pancetta to paper towel.
 Set aside.
-Pour off all but 1 tablespoon of the pancetta drippings from skillet.
-Add butter to the drippings in skillet and melt over medium-high heat.
+Pour off all but 1 tablespoon of the pancetta drippings from the skillet.
+Add the butter to the drippings in skillet and melt over medium-high heat.
 Add the tomatoes and thyme and cook, stirring, until tomatoes are tender, about 5 minutes.
 Season with salt and pepper.
-Can be made 2 hours ahead.
+Can be made up to 2 hours ahead.
 Let stand at room temperature.

 - Cook and serve ravioli:

-- While the ravioli are cooking, re-warm the tomato butter over medium heat.
+- While the ravioli are cooking, re-warm the tomato sauce over medium heat.
 Add the reserved pancetta and basil and cook, stirring, for about 1 minute.

 - Drain the ravioli and divide among bowls.
 Spoon sauce over ravioli; garnish with thyme.